 This regime may need to be adjusted in response to withdrawal symptoms, with higher doses needed by some patients in the early stages of opioid withdrawal.
 Young people are more inclined to need lower doses but again there is little evidence on those under 16.
-The dose should be titrated according to withdrawal symptoms with the young people frequently assessed and observed.
+The dose should be titrated according to withdrawal symptoms with the young people in accommodation where they can be continuously observed.